Notify me

 The influence of the natural world is often evident in watch design, with motifs like floral patterns, celestial elements (seen above in the Météorite by De Bethune), and marine themes frequently incorporated.
 Contemporary aesthetic watches often blend traditional craftsmanship with modern materials, embracing innovative design approaches and technological advancements.

-Wearing a luxury watch can be a symbol of success in some areas of society, which can affect your own aesthetic . . . how other people see you.
+Wearing a luxury watch can be a symbol of success in some areas of society, which can affect your own aesthetic . . . how you feel about yourself and how other people see you.
 For most of their history, watches were only available to the wealthy.
-It was only after the first world war that ownership of wristwatches became common throughout society.
+It was only after the first world war that ownership of wristwatches became common throughout society, having been issued to many soldiers by the end of the war.

 The watch you choose shows others your values, character and aesthetic choices.